couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 All other operations (`PauseIngest` etc.) continue to use the existing endpoints for global-level indexes.
 The SDK needs to create and pass the "{bucketName}.{scopeName}.{index}" name to these.

+Error handling: if the new endpoints are used on a server prior to 7.5, a 404 error will be returned.
+This should be mapped into a `FeatureNotAvailable` with a message along the lines of "Scope-level indexes can not be used with this server version".

 Due to an FTS implementation detail, the "bucket.scope.index" form can be passed to the Cluster-level `SearchIndexManager`, and all operations (except creating an index) will happen to work.
 We will regard this as an undocumented and not-recommended 'backdoor' that we or the server could break in the future.
 For scope-level indexes the user should use `ScopeSearchIndexManager`; for global indexes, `SearchIndexManager`.

+If the user uses the "bucket.scope.index" form with `SearchIndexManager` on a server version prior to 7.5, the server will return an error indicating the index name is invalid (todo: check the exact message).
+This should be mapped into a `FeatureNotAvailable` with a message along the lines of "Scope-level indexes should be used with scope.searchQuery() and scope.searchIndexes()".

-The name returned by the server will be in the "bucket.scope.index" form, so e.g. this won't work:
+The name returned by the server from `getIndex` be in the "bucket.scope.index" form, so e.g. this won't work:

 ```
 SearchIndex index = scope.searchIndexes().getIndex("index");

-// Will fail because index.name() is "bucket.scope.index"
+// Both of these will fail because index.name() is "bucket.scope.index":
 scope.searchIndexes().dropIndex(index.name());
+scope.searchQuery(index.name(), ...);
 ```

-As above, the SDK should not (currently) try and solve this by e.g. changing the index's name to "index" or some other workaround.
+As above, the SDK should not try and solve this by e.g. changing the index's name to "index" or some other workaround.
-We are requesting the FTS make some changes to better align with the desired SDK UX.
+We are requesting the FTS team make some changes to better align with the desired SDK UX.

 # AnalyticsIndexManager